aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-The last thing we need to do is to add the `sendEmailVerificationNotification()` method to the User class which will override the default method that the `User` class gets from the trait to substitute our queued notification instead of the original notification.
+The last thing we need to do is to add the `sendPasswordResetNotification()` method to the User class which will override the default method that the `User` class gets from the trait to substitute our queued notification instead of the original notification.

 ```php
 class User